SK-SCMLab/FMCG-Retail-SCM-case-study-using-Minitab-software/README.md

 -             a = area of opportunity

 **Eg**: The plastic operation counts defects after a "run" which is undetermined in length (once started, it continues until all material is used)

+---

+## 📿 Requirements
+- Minitab software v22
+- Control charts fundamentals

+---
+*"When a process is stable, or 'in control,' this means the outcomes are predictable"*